 Tech- Network side Server side Implemen-

 nique Traffic MNS State (subs) Processing State tation cost

 S-UN Very high High None Medium High Low

 S-MN Very high Low None Medium High Low

 CN High Low High None None Medium

-$CN^+$ Medium Low Medium None None High
+CN^+ Medium Low Medium None None High

 S-CN Low Low Low Low Low Medium

 DS-CN Low Low Low None None Medium

 It is clear that each technique has its strengths and weaknesses.
 For example, although unicast does not require state at subscriptions, the update traffic is very high.
-CN+ introduces application- specific logic into the network and needs per-subscription state.
+CN+ introduces applicationspecific logic into the network and needs per-subscription state.
 S-CN and DS-CN perform well overall, with dramatic reduction in traffic at low server-side processing cost.
 We showed that simply converting a stateful subscription to a stateless one does not yield a scalable solution.
 Our message and subscription reformulation mechanisms are better because they can efficiently embed state information into messages.
-It is possible for a normal content-based network (which can handle only stateless subscriptions) to handle several classes of stateful subscriptions, and subscriptions into a predicate over the semantic description.
+It is possible for a normal content-based network (which can handle only stateless subscriptions) to handle several classes of stateful subscriptions efficiently: the key is to transform events into a semantic description of affected subscriptions, and subscriptions into a predicate over the semantic description.
 We demonstrated this using several query classes including range aggregation, distinct, and join.
 We experimentally validated our techniques for range aggregation, and showed that it is possible to achieve orders-of-magnitude improvement over a naive transformation of the stateful subscription to a stateless one.